jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 ## Key Takeaways

 + A bike-share company Cyclistic wants to understand how annual members, who purchase annual membership, and casual riders, who purchase single-ride or full-day passes, use Cyclistic bikes differently so that the marketing team can design marketing strategies to convert casual riders into annual members.
 + The results show that casual riders use Cyclistic for leisure purposes whereas annual members are for commuting purposes.
-Casual riders tend to use Cyclistic on weekends and ride bikes along with the Illinois Coast of Lake Michigan.
+Casual riders tend to ride along the Illinois Coast of Lake Michigan on weekend.
 However, annual members tend to use Cyclistic on weekdays and ride bikes across downtown Chicago.
 + Even though annual members have a shorter ride length (14 min) than casual members (32 min), they ride bikes more frequently from Monday to Thursday (61%) than casual members (50%).
 Also, for both groups, rush hour is between 4 am – 6 am, and the most popular time is 5 pm.
-However, annual members ride bikes more frequently than casual riders.
-+ Therefore, the marketing team should design marketing strategies to promote casual riders using Cyclistic during rush hour 4 pm – 6 pm on weekdays to increase their motivation to ride bikes on weekdays.
++ Therefore, the marketing team should design marketing strategies to promote Cyclistic to casual riders during rush hour 4 pm – 6 pm on weekdays to increase their motivation to ride bikes on weekdays.
 + Furthermore, Cyclistic should prepare enough bikes at the most popular start and end locations on weekends in the afternoon and evening to attract more people to become casual users.
 Cyclistic should make riding bikes easy for them to get on the bikes in order to increase revenue.
 It might be a way to make them get into the habit of cycling.